bineet-coderep/Jittery-Scheduler/output/HoldKill/README.md

 * Initial Point = (10,10).
 Could have also started with a set.
 * Time Steps = 150
-* Policy: Hold and Skip
+* Policy: Hold and Kill

 ## Results: